isl-org/Open3D/docs/compilation.rst

 ````````````````````````````````````

 Most steps are the steps for Ubuntu: :ref:`compilation_ubuntu_python_binding`.
-Instead of ``which``, check your Python path with ``where python``, also pay
+Instead of ``which``, check the Python path with ``where python``, also pay
 attention to the ``Found PythonInterp`` message printed by CMake.

 3. Config (generate Visual Studio solution)
 ```````````````````````````````````````````

-You can use the CMake GUI as shown in the following figure.
+The CMake GUI is as shown in the following figure.
 Specify the directories, click ``Configure`` and choose the correct Visual Studio version (e.g., ``Visual Studio 14 2015 Win64``), then click ``Generate``.
-This will create an ``Open3D.sln`` file in your build directory.
+This will create an ``Open3D.sln`` file in the build directory.

 .. image:: _static/cmake_windows.png
     :width: 500px